fotonauts/activr/README.md

   route AddPictureActivity, :to => 'album.owner', :humanize => "{{{actor}}} added a picture to your album {{{album}}}"
 ```

-If you don't set a `:humanize` setting then the humanization of the embedded activity is used instead.
+If you do not set a `:humanize` setting then the humanization of the embedded activity is used instead.

 ### Callbacks